-The University's annualized full-time equivalent enrollment for Academic Year 2017-2018 (budget related and self-support) was 23,513 students while the headcount enrollment for 2018 Fall Semester (end of term/budget related and self-support) enrollment was 29,367.
+The University's annualized full-time equivalent enrollment for Academic Year 2020-2021 (budget related and self-support) was 23,339 students while the headcount for 2020 Fall Semester enrollment was 29,252.
 Enrollment periods based on Academic Years do not correspond to the University's Fiscal Years and should not be used for comparison purposes.
+The headcount for the 2021 Fall semester at the University was 27,426; however, end of term and annualized figures are not yet available.